po1sigala/live/01-Class-Content/21-MERN/01-Activities/02-Stu_Recipes/README.md

 * Currently the rendered `RecipeListItem` components are displaying hard coded recipe data.
 Modify the `RecipeListItem` component file so that it utilizes all of the passed props where appropriate.
 Look at the hard coded data to determine how each prop should be used.

 * If completed successfully, searching for a recipe in your browser should render dynamic results relevant to the search.
+(Keep in mind the data set is limited so not all searches will return something.
+Try "pizza", "hamburger", "turkey", or "quinoa" for a few.)

   ![Recipe List](Images/03-RecipeList.gif)